alombarte/docs/friendica/README.md

 -	`REDIS_PORT` (optional) The port of the redis instance (in case of locking).
 -	`REDIS_PW` (optional) The password for the redis instance (in case of locking).
 -	`REDIS_DB` (optional) The database instance of the redis instance (in case of locking).

+**PHP limits**

+-	`PHP_MEMORY_LIMIT` (default `512M`) This sets the maximum amount of memory in bytes that a script is allowed to allocate.
+This is meant to help prevent poorly written scripts from eating up all available memory, but it can prevent normal operation if set too tight.
+-	`PHP_UPLOAD_LIMIT` (default `512M`) This sets the upload limit (`post_max_size` and `upload_max_filesize`) for big files.
+Note that you may have to change other limits depending on your client, webserver or operating system.

 ## Administrator account